OpenNMT/Tokenizer/bindings/python/README.md

 # Returns True if the string has the placeholder format.
 pyonmttok.is_placeholder(token: str)

-# Sets the random seed for reproducible tokenzation.
+# Sets the random seed for reproducible tokenization.
 pyonmttok.set_random_seed(seed: int)
 ```